Nice3point/RevitToolkit/Readme.md

 **ExternalCommand** contains the logic for resolving dependencies.
 Now you may not encounter a `FileNotFoundException`.
 Dependencies are searched in the plugin folder.

-Starting with Revit 2025, **ExternalCommand** is executed in an isolated context, providing independent execution and preventing conflicts due to incompatible library versions.

 ### ExternalApplication

 Contains an implementation for **IExternalApplication**.